-From the critically acclaimed author of Mr Wigg comes an enthralling literary novel about a batmaker and a gifted young cricketer, set around the time the game began changing.
+One stroke of luck can change your life . . .
+The critically acclaimed and enthralling literary novel about a batmaker and a gifted young cricketer, and the game that ties them together.
 For fans of Chad Harbach's The Art of Fielding and Joseph O'Neill's Netherland.

 When Todd Harrow, a gifted young batter, catches Allan's eye, a spark is lit and Allan decides to make a Reader bat for him, selecting the best piece of willow he's harvested in years to do so.

-As Harrow charts a meteoric rise to the highest echelons of the sport, leaving his equally talented sister's dreams in his wake, Allan's magical bat takes centre stage as well, awakening something in Allan and bringing him back into himself.
-But can Allan's fledgling renaissance - hanging as it does on the magic of that bat - carry on after Harrow is cursed by injury and a strained personal life?
+As Harrow charts a meteoric rise to the highest echelons of the sport, Allan's bat takes centre stage as well, awakening something in him.
+But can Allan's fledgling renaissance - hanging as it does on the magic of that bat - carry on after Harrow is stricken by injury and a strained personal life?

-'A wonderful, beautifully written book.
-A love story to cricket, to families, to craft and to music.
-Beautifully written.
-Like an absorbing Test match.
-Brilliant' Michael Brissenden, author of Dead Letters
+'A love story to cricket, to families, to craft and to music.
+Beautifully written' MICHAEL BRISSENDEN

 Inga Simpson began her career as a professional writer for government before gaining a PhD in creative writing.
 In 2011, she took part in the Queensland Writers Centre Manuscript Development Program and, as a result, Hachette Australia published her first novel, Mr Wigg, in 2013.
 Nest, Inga's second novel, was published in 2014 and was longlisted for the Miles Franklin Literary Award and the Stella Prize and shortlisted for the ALS Gold Medal.
 Inga's third novel, the acclaimed Where the Trees Were, was published in 2016.